By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 I know those old gender stereotypes are not always true and things are changing, but when it comes to issues of success and failure the problems that bring men and women to the counseling room are usually different.
 Men in counseling may say they are not very successful.
 They want to be more successful.
 Women rarely say that.

 When men say success they mean money or accomplishment.

 Men talk about not being successful in terms of money, income, being a good provider for their family.
 They also think in terms of accomplishment.
-Men feel good about themselves when they win a contest, are famous at some sport or activity or because of education and promotions they assume a position of authority.
+Men feel good about themselves when they win a contest, are famous for some sport or activity, or because of education and promotions, they assume a position of authority.